dipendra-mule/conducky/website/docs/admin-guide/deployment.md

 - `CORS_ORIGIN` - Public URL of frontend for CORS
 - `PORT` - Backend port (optional, defaults to 4000)
 - `NODE_ENV` - Set this to "production" when running in a production environment
-- `ENCRYPTION_KEY` - Encryption key for database-stored configuration.
+- `ENCRYPTION_KEY` - **REQUIRED** Encryption key for database field-level encryption.
 Must be at least 32 characters long.
-Generate with `openssl rand -base64 32`
+Generate with `openssl rand -base64 48`.
+Used to encrypt incident data, comments, contact emails, and system configuration.

 **Frontend** (`.env` in `/frontend`):